hoiheart/vue-universal-modal/README.md

 ## Introduction

-This plug-in is based on the <a href="https://v3.vuejs.org/guide/teleport.html#teleport" target="_blank">teleport</a>.
+vue-universal-modal plugin is based on the <a href="https://v3.vuejs.org/guide/teleport.html#teleport" target="_blank">teleport</a>.
-Made to use the basic functions needed for modal light and easy.
+It's very light and simple, but the focus is on providing the essential features needed between modal use in the application.
-(Such as SSR, transition, add&remove, visible&hidden, auto bind close function, A11Y...)
+(Such as Add & Remove, Visible & Hidden, Transition, Auto binding close, Support SSR, A11Y...)

 ## Install plugin